Chart Color Schemes

 The latest Census data sees Mannum placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Mannum's cultural diversity was found to be below average, with 88.4% of its population being Australian citizens, born in Australia (87.8%), and speaking English only at home (98.4%).
-Christianity was the predominant religion, accounting for 46.4% of Mannum's population.
-Notably, Judaism, at 0.2%, was overrepresented compared to the Rest of SA's 0.1%.
+Christianity was the predominant religion in Mannum, comprising 46.4% of its population.
+Notably, Judaism was overrepresented in Mannum at 0.2%, compared to 0.1% across the Rest of SA.

 Frequently Asked Questions - Diversity